BlackCube4/TabCard/README.md

 ## Configuration

-Here is a basic example of how to configure the TabCard in your Lovelace dashboard:
+You can configure everything with the visual editor but here is also a basic example of how to configure the TabCard in yaml:

 ```yaml
 type: custom:tab-card